Judopay/Xamarin-Sample-App/README.md

 #Judo Xamarin SDK

 The Judopay library lets you integrate card payments into your Xamarin Forms project.
 It is built to be mobile first with ease of integration in mind.
 Judopay's SDK enables a faster, simpler and more secure payment experience within your app.
-Build trust and user loyalty in your app with our secure and intuitive UX.
+Build trust and user loyalty in your app with our secure and intuitive SDK.

 ## Requirements
-- Visual Studio 2017
+- Visual Studio 2019
-- Xamarin Forms 3.1
+- Xamarin Forms 3.6.0
-- Xcode 9.4.1
+- Xcode 10
-- Android 8.1 (API 27) SDK and build tools 27.0.3
+- Android 9 (API 28) SDK and build tools 28 installed

-The SDK is compatible with Android Jelly Bean (4.1) and above and iOS 8 and above.
+The SDK is compatible with Android 4.1 (API 16) and above and iOS 8 and above.

 ## Getting started